Terms and Conditions

 9.2 The Client is granted a non-exclusive, non-transferable, perpetual licence to use Business IP for their own internal business purposes only.

-9.6 Intellectual property created specifically and exclusively for the Client during one-on-one services (such as bespoke SOPs, workflows, or strategic documents) becomes the Client's property upon delivery of the work.
+9.5 Intellectual property created specifically and exclusively for the Client during one-on-one or Retainer Services (such as bespoke SOPs, workflows, or strategic documents) becomes the Client's property upon delivery of the work.

-9.7 The Business retains the right to use de-identified or generalized methodologies, processes, or concepts developed during Client engagements in its own future work.
+9.6 The Business retains the right to use de-identified or generalised methodologies, processes, or concepts developed during Client engagements in its own future work.

 10. Confidentiality